Items Commented On:

 fashion.
 The military would of course operate

-synergistically with the home craftsmen, and the
+synergistically with the home craftsmen, and the calculatedly

-calculatedly respectable Japanese automakers.
-Jointly and
+respectable Japanese automakers.
+Jointly and severally, these

-severally, these groups will present the global
+groups will present the global automobile industry with

-it cannot refuse," in much the same sense that, in
+a whole series of "offers it cannot refuse," in much the

-the twentieth century, the automobile industry
+same sense that, in the twentieth century, the

-migrated all its labor to China anyway, then there are no
+automobile industry has migrated all its labor to China

-real limits to the extent to which the military-hobbyist
+anyway, then there are no real limits to the extent to which

-complex can push the automobile industry around.
+the military-hobbyist complex can push the automobile industry

 All the more

-desirable export industries in the third world will
+desirable export industries in the third world will collapse

-markets will.
+will.
 Possibly the export industries can be

 adapted to the internal markets of their own